When you need to go to confession but can’t…

 On Feb.
 26, 2016 our friends at True Restoration released an episode of their “Spiritual Life” series on Restoration Radio about Perfect Contrition, in which the Benedictine monk Fr.
 Bernard Uttley explains in an easy-to-follow manner the nature, mechanism, effects, and importance of Perfect Contrition.
-You can listen to this 105-minute episode in its entirety, free of charge here:
+We have since acquired the rights to this audio file, so now you can listen to the entire 105-minute episode free of charge here:

 If we examine closely the Act of Contrition we are supposed to pray at least once a day, we see that Holy Mother Church tries very much to instill in our souls the necessary dispositions for obtaining Perfect Contrition: